OI-wiki/i18n/docs/intro/icpc.md

 ### ICPC

- **ICPC**, International Collegiate Programming Contest, is organized by the ICPC Foundation.
+International Collegiate Programming Contest, or ICPC, is a competitive programming contest organized by the ICPC Foundation.
 It is the most influential programming competition for college students.
 Since ACM sponsored this competition in the past, many people are used to calling it ACM competition.

 ICPC is mainly divided into two parts: Regionals and World Finals.